-However, at some consumer shows visitors do not have badges or business cards, so a manual system may be best.
-Remember, the quicker and easier it is for you to capture their details, the smoother and more pleasant it will be for your visitor.
+At some consumer shows, visitors will not have badges or business cards, so a manual system may be best.
+Remember that the quicker and easier it is for you to capture their details, the smoother and more pleasant it will be for your visitor.

-Record also any special details and timescales, who else they are considering and make a note of any buying cycles or budgets.
+Record also any special details and timescales, who else they are considering, and any buying cycles or budgets.

-All you need do is prepare a standard letter or email in advance of the event, which suits most enquiries, thanking them for visiting your stand that day and promising that a named individual will contact them within the agreed timescale.
-These could be sent out at the end of each day to all of your stand visitors.
-If you wish to do your bit for the environment, you can also use this opportunity to direct them to your website or email a PDF brochure in the appropriate format for them to look at rather than sort through their over-stuffed carrier bags for your literature.
+All you need to do is prepare a standard email in advance of the event, thanking them for visiting your stand that day and promising that a named individual will contact them within the agreed timescale.
+These can then be sent out at the end of each day to all your stand visitors.

 Written by Simon Naudi of Answers Training International.